-8. Are you being scrutinised?
+8. Are you being scrutinized?

-If you feel like you’re constantly under scrutiny for your looks, lifestyle choices, social circle and in some cases even sexual behaviour with the partner you’re engaged to, you must verbally put it on record that you are well within your rights to have a personal life without having to constantly explain yourself (as an adult) to others.
+If you feel like you’re constantly under scrutiny for your looks, lifestyle choices, social circle, and in some cases even sexual behavior with the partner you’re engaged to, you must verbally put it on record that you are well within your rights to have a personal life without having to constantly explain yourself (as an adult) to others.

 9. Write a daily journal after the engagement

 Emotions have themes too and themes build narratives.
-Pleasing the family, wanting to alleviate one’s loneliness, wanting to assure one has access to sex, wanting children before turning a certain age, wanting to ‘show one’s friends’ that one is normal or wanting to hit a personal financial and social benchmark.
+Pleasing the family, wanting to alleviate one’s loneliness, access to sex, wanting children before turning a certain age, wanting to ‘show one’s friends’ that one is normal or wanting to hit a personal financial and social benchmark.
 These are some of the themes that could accompany the decision to marry.